kayla@centerforembodiedhealing.com | (240) 622-9200

 About New Moon

-• Disordered eating and body image struggles
+• Disordered eating and body image struggles that grow from shame, control, and disconnection from the body

 Enlarge